 Full course video: https://youtu.be/cjGejO5egas

 Time Cutoffs: The first lap has a 32 minute cutoff.
 Those who finish ahead of the cutoff can use the remaining time at the start/finish area for aid.
 All finishers within the cutoff then start the next lap together, this time with a 31 min cutoff.
 With each additional lap, the cutoff is reduced by one minute.
 After 12 laps, a marathon distance, lap times decrease by 30 seconds until only one runner remains.
 (See table above)

 Elimination: If you finish a lap after the cutoff (or decide not to start the next lap) you are eliminated from the race.
-You only get credit for laps completed within the cutoff.
-Please let the person timing know when you are eliminated and we will mark your bib with the number of completed laps.
+Please let the person timing know when you are eliminated and we will mark your bib with the number of laps run.
 If all racers are eliminated in the last lap, the first racer to complete the lap is the winner.
-In the case where they are two runners starting a lap, the one with the most lap wins gets to choose their direction, and the other runs the opposite.
+In the case where there are two runners starting a lap, the one with the most lap wins gets to choose their direction, and the other runs the opposite.

-Shirts: We will have race shirts for the people who ordered them.
-At the race, we will also have JGR club shirts, hats, and free stickers!
+Shirts: We will have race shirts and hats for the people who ordered them.
+At the race, we will also have some extra shirts, hats, and free stickers!

 Volunteers: For those who are helping out, thank you so much!
-We’ll need help with timing, running the aid station, snapping a few photos of the runners, and taking down the course afterwards.
+We’ll need help with timing, running the aid station, and taking down the course afterwards.
 Please contact me if you or someone you know can help!

 Walkers: Anyone is welcome to stop by and run or walk a lap!
 You don’t need to be part of the race.
 To minimize disruption, please start at a start time after the racers.